2–4 €Minne di Sant’Agata in Catania

 What makes Minne di Sant’Agata authentic?

-This dessert is closely linked to Sant’Agata, the patron saint of Catania, who was martyred in the 3rd century.
+The dessert is closely tied to Saint Agatha, the patron saint of Catania, who was martyred in the 3rd century.
 According to hagiographic tradition, during the Roman persecutions her breasts were mutilated, and the shape of the pastry symbolically recalls this episode of her story.
-Eating or offering minne di Sant’Agata during the days of the patronal festival brings together religious devotion, historical memory, and community celebration.
-For the people of Catania, they represent one of the most visible expressions of the connection between cuisine and local identity.
+Eating or offering Minne di Sant’Agata during the days of the patronal festival is a gesture that blends religious devotion, historical memory, and civic conviviality.
+For the people of Catania, they represent one of the most visible signs of the connection between cuisine and local identity.

 Where to find Minne di Sant’Agata in Catania?

-They can be found in pastry shops across Catania all year round, but they become especially widespread during the Festa di Sant’Agata between February 3 and 5.
-Historic pastry shops in the city center and in traditional neighborhoods display them in their windows alongside other sweets linked to the Agata celebrations.
-Many visitors buy them individually to enjoy on the spot or in small boxes to take away.
-During the festival period they are also easy to find in bars and artisan bakeries that produce them in large quantities for the popular celebrations.
+They can be found in pastry shops across Catania throughout the year, but they become especially widespread during the Feast of Saint Agatha, between February 3 and 5.
+Historic pastry shops in the city center and in working-class neighborhoods display them in their windows alongside other traditional sweets linked to the festival.
+Many visitors buy them individually to enjoy immediately or in small boxes to take away.
+During the festival period they are also easy to find in cafés and artisan bakeries producing large quantities for popular devotion.

 How much does Minne di Sant’Agata cost?